Phy3hogga/MCPL_File_Handling/README.md

 These scripts perform the compression / decompression algorithms condensing the energy and direction vectors (Dx, Dy, Dz) into three vectors EKinDir_1, EKinDir_2, EKinDir_3 to reduce filesizes.
 These functions shouldn't need to be directly called, as they are exclusively used within the scripts listed above when appropriate.

 ## Structure of MAT file containing MCPL data
+### Event Data
-Event data containing multiple arrays (single / double) datatypes where a single integer index between 1 and Header.Particles corresponds to a singular event.
-Each event has data located at an identical index position from each variable listed below.
+Event data containing multiple individual arrays which are all universally indexed between 1 and Header.Particles, where an individual index corresponds to a singular event.
+The data present in the MAT file is shown in the table below, the header structure is shown below.

 <table>
 	<thead>